 McGill has personally led the charge in getting skateparks built in San Diego for many years, and his message is clear: Help build the skate community, and they will support your shop.
 Creating this kind of symbiotic relationship between your shop and your community is no easy task though; it takes real dedication.

 “You gotta do something—try all different avenues,” McGill says.
 “Even if there is already a skatepark in your area, you can definitely help out by expanding it.”
 And while the end result will be a grateful skate community that supports your shop, it’s initially up to the shop owner to kick start this relationship.
 “It’s important for any shop owner to help out with that, not just stand around and sell equipment.
 It’s up to them to keep local contests going and do local events with whatever is going on in your city.
 I mean it’s very important, otherwise you’re not going to have the sales that you need to keep your doors open,” he says.

 Follow the jump to watch the full-length interview with McGill.

-TAGS: Mike McGill, san diego california, san diego skate shop, san diego skateboard shop, skate industry, skate shop, skateboard industry, skateboard shop, skateboarding, skateshop, transworld, Transworld Business
+TAGS: ask the expert, Mike McGill, retail profiles, san diego california, san diego skate shop, san diego skateboard shop, skate industry, skate shop, skateboard industry, skateboard shop, Skateboarding, skateshop, transworld, Transworld Business